spacemeshos/go-spacemesh/CODING.md

 That is, the same problem event can have two log lines, but with different severity.
 This is the case for a combination of `Error/Debug` or `Warning/Debug`, where `Error` or `Warning` is for the node operator and `Debug` is for the developer to help them investigate the problem.

 > The `Error` level should be used with caution when it comes to node operators.
-It is recommended to log application code errors at the `Error` level if they require node operator intervention or if the node cannot continue its normal operation (unrecoverable errors).
+It is recommended to log application code errors at the `Error` level if they require node operator intervention or if the node cannot continue its normal operation (unrecoverable errors, from which the application should initiate a shutdown sequence).
 Otherwise, recoverable (application code) errors should be logged at the `Debug` level.
 The `Debug` level should not be used to monitor the node, but metrics should be used for this purpose.

 Log lines should not contain the following attributes (remove, mask, sanitize, hash, or encrypt the following):